9 Meal Smarts Tips That Can Help Make Dinner Planning Less Stressful

 Many experts support this kind of flexible planning because it saves time and reduces food waste.
 Meal smarts often work best when one meal supports the next one.

-meal smarts tips with leftover dinner foods stored for easy future meals
+leftover dinner foods stored for meals

 4. Use a short list of dependable dinners